davidikin45/AuthenticationAuthorization/README.md

 - Sometimes claims are required in an Access Token.
 Add them to ApiResource.
 - id_token has default 5 minute expiry.
 Generally applications implement their own expiration policies.
 - access_token has default lifetime of 60 minutes.

+## Identity Server Install
+1. dotnet new -i IdentityServer4.Templates
+2. dotnet new is4aspid -n IDP

 ## Identity Server Response Types
 - Client Credentials + ClientSecret = Server > API